Akselsygl/Data-Structures-and-Algorithms/Sorting Algorithm/Merge Sort/README.md

 # Merge Sort
 ## Question A
-### Sort the steps of the given sequence according to the joining algorithm
+### Sort the steps of the given sequence according to the merge algorithm